 - Ergosterol is provitamin for the vitamin D2

 Antivitamin is a chemical compound, similar in chemical structure to a vitamin, which may physically replace the vitamin in some biological system, rendering the system biologically inactive.
 They act by blocking the formation of some enzyme and co-enzyme.

-Moreover, they are useful in vitamin research. because they uses to produce vitamin deficiencies in an animal without feeding them vitamin-free diet.
+Moreover, they are useful in vitamin research. because they use to produce vitamin deficiencies in an animal without feeding them a vitamin-free diet.

 - Sulphanilamides are antivitamins for p-amino benzoic acid.